 Company expects to incur substantial and increasing net losses for at least the next several years, the amount of which is highly uncertain.
 There can be no assurance that the Company will ever be able to generate product revenues or achieve or sustain profitability.
 The Company will be required to conduct significant research, development, testing and regulatory compliance activities that, together with projected general and administrative expenses, are expected to result in significant operating losses for at least the next several years.
 The Company's ability to achieve profitability depends upon its ability to successfully complete, either alone or with others, development of its potential products, successfully conduct clinical trials, obtain required regulatory approvals, find appropriate third party manufacturers and market its products or enter into license agreements on acceptable terms.
-In the event the Company adversely affect the Company's profit margins on its products.
+In the event the Company enters into any future license agreements, such license agreements may adversely affect the Company's profit margins on its products.

 Future Capital Needs; Uncertainty of Additional Funding.
 The Company's operations to date have consumed substantial amounts of cash.
 The Company has no current source of ongoing revenues or capital beyond existing cash.
 In order to complete the research and development and other activities necessary to commercialize its products, additional financing may be required.
-The Company's capital requirements depend on numerous factors, including without limitation the progress of its research and development programs, the progress of preclinical and clinical testing, the time and costs involved in obtaining regulatory approvals, the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, changes in the Company's existing research relationships, the ability of the Company to establish collaborative arrangements, the development.
+The Company's capital requirements depend on numerous factors, including without limitation the progress of its research and development programs, the progress of preclinical and clinical testing, the time and costs involved in obtaining regulatory approvals, the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, changes in the Company's existing research relationships, the ability of the Company to establish collaborative arrangements, the development of commercialization activities and arrangements, and the purchase of capital equipment.